 Croon lawyers cover all facets of European and Dutch procurement law.
 In addition to a comprehensive consultancy and litigation practice, Croon lawyers are particularly active in setting up and guiding tendering procedures.

-- Which tendering procedure is most suitable for putting the contract out to tender?
+- Which tendering procedure is most suitable?

 - Does a tender meet the minimum requirements?

 - When is it possible to supplement a bid?

 - What information from another tenderer’s bid is confidential?

 Obviously, all of this calls for a bespoke approach.
 Whatever the case, we will be happy to suggest our ideas.